AleksandarHaralanov/gradle-plugin-template/README.md

 - **Features**:
    - Works with GitHub repositories.
    - Logs update information and provides a download link for the latest version.

-## Usage
-While the project may be compatible with other Integrated Development Environments (IDEs), it is highly recommended to use IntelliJ IDEA by JetBrains for optimal performance.
-1. Clone the repository by utilizing the Version Control System (VCS) and entering this GitHub repository's link when initiating a new project.
-2. After cloning, update the `src/main/resources/plugin.yml` with your specific details.